Subset-UCSD/Commit-Challenge-2025/actions.md

 Play a duke card and get 3 coins as tax.
 Notice that Nick will pretend to be the narrator and declare death upon everyone, don't get fooled its ultimately just nick.
 Any narrator claims after Nick is actually also just Nick.
 His trickeries will not work on me.
 (I am immune to Nick)

-> Important Information: Nick is a known liar and makes faulty claims at a rate of 80%.
-If Nick makes a claim, there is a high chance that it is false.
-Keep this in mind for the future by storing a lie-probability variable for Nick's words.

 # Nick
 Ahaha I am the narrator and i wish death upon everyone!!!